Alluxio/alluxio/docs/en/operation/Journal.md

 at a time when the cluster is under low load.
 Then if something happens to the journal, you can recover from one of the backups.

+By default, if a master encounters corruption when replaying a journal it will automatically take a backup of the state up to the corrupted entry in the configured backup directory.
+The master will notice the corruption when elected leader.
+The backup directory is configured by `alluxio.master.backup.directory`.
+This feature can be disabled by setting `alluxio.master.journal.backup.when.corrupted` to `false`.

 ### Get a human-readable journal

 Alluxio journal is serialized and not human-readable.
 The following command